kn0w0n3/EM4095/README.md

-ESP32 porting library from RFIDino and Crypter ESP8266 library
+EM4095 RFID CHIP to ESP32 porting library from RFIDino and Crypter ESP8266 library

 You can use it with esp32 library for arduino, also use for other boards.